 - student welfare

 - student sporting activities

-- student roles and responsibility
+- student responsibility

-- outdoor activities
+- outdoor education and out of school hours learning

 - student events and participation

-- house activities and competitions
+- student enterprise

-- student inclusion
+- gifted & talented students

 Many of the activities organised by the ECM team are in the form of out of school hours learning or extracurricular events occurring at social times during the day or after school.
 These include sporting and other competitions; talent shows; cultural celebrations; charity fund-raising; the Duke of Edinburgh Award Scheme; peer mentoring; debating; enterprise and trading events.